nunogand/Argonauta/livros_x/462-As-Estrelas-Como-Palco.md

 Numero: 462
-Titulo: As Estrelas Como Palco
+title: As Estrelas Como Palco
 Autor: James Blish
 Co-autor:
-Ano-de-Publicacaoo: 1996
+Ano-de-Publicacao: 1996
 Titulo-original: And All the Stars a Stage
 Tradutor: J Santos Tavares
 Co-tradutor: